-The dental software used during the planning and manufacturing of the aligners is Blue Sky Plan software module for Blue Sky Bio Aligner G.
+The dental software used when planning and manufacturing the aligners is the Blue Sky Plan software module for Blue Sky Bio Aligner G.

-A dental clinician (e.g. orthodontist or dentist), using a standard personal computer prescribes the Blue Sky Bio Aligner G based on an assessment of the patient's teeth and determines the course of treatment with the system.
-The clinician takes molds of the patient's teeth and completes a prescription form and sends the molds to the dental lab, which in turn scans the molds and uploads the .STL files of the molds in Blue Sky Plan software.
+A dental clinician (e.g. orthodontist or dentist), using a standard personal computer prescribes the Blue Sky Bio Aligner G based on an assessment of the patient's teeth and determines the course of treatment via the system.
+The clinician takes molds of the patient's teeth and completes a prescription form and sends the molds to the dental lab, which in turn scans the molds and uploads the .STL files of the molds into the Blue Sky Plan software.
 This digital file is a series of CAD files (.STL) for building models that can be used to fabricate aligners.
 Alternatively, the dental clinician may generate the digital files by scanning the patient's mouth directly, using an intraoral scanner, and then sends the files to Blue Sky Bio or its authorized lab.

-The dental lab or the clinician designs a series of digital models and plastic trays intended to gradually realign the patient's teeth, using Blue Sky Plan software.
+The dental lab or the clinician designs a series of digital models and plastic trays intended to gradually realign the patient's teeth, this is done using Blue Sky Plan software.
 The prescribing physician reviews and approves the model scheme before the aligners are produced.
-Once approved by the clinician, Blue Sky Bio or its authorized dental lab produces the Blue Sky Bio Aligner G sequential aligners, which are formed of clear 3D printed Tera Harz Clear resin.
+Once approved by the clinician, Blue Sky Bio or its authorized dental lab produces the Blue Sky Bio Aligner G sequential aligners, which are made of clear 3D printed Tera Harz Clear resin.
 The sequential aligners are 3D printed and cured in a post-curing unit.
-The fabricated Blue Sky Bio Aligner G series are then cleaned and polished to remove rough edges by the dental lab, as needed, prior to delivering the aligners to the dental clinician.
+The dental lab then cleans and polishes the Blue Sky Bio Aligner G series to remove rough edges, as needed.
+They are then delivered to the dental clinician.

 Blue Sky Bio Aligner G are sent to the dental clinician who then provides them to the patient, confirming fit and design.
-Over a period of time, additional trays are provided sequentially to the patient by the clinician to gradually move the target teeth to the designed position.
+Over a period of time, the clinician gives the patient additional trays sequentially to gradually move the target teeth to the designed position.
 The dental health professional monitors treatment from the moment the first aligner is delivered to when the final aligner is delivered.
 The trays are held in place by pressure and can be removed by the patient at any time.
-Each aligner in the series is worn for approximately 1 to 2 weeks, for 20 to 22 hours per day, (however, they are to be removed for eating and for cleaning), after which they are replaced by the next stage aligners.
+Each aligner in the series is worn for approximately 1 to 2 weeks, for 20 to 22 hours per day, (however, they should be removed for eating and for cleaning), after which they are replaced by the next stage of aligners.
 This is repeated for the duration prescribed by the dental clinician.

-Required Equipment and Design Software
+Requisite Equipment and Design Software